title: "Build an NFT marketplace" authors: "Benjamin Fuentes (Marigold)" last_update: date: 22 May 2024

 Multi-asset Any number Any number

-When you create your own applications, you can choose the token type that is appropriate for your use case.
+When you create your applications, you can choose the token type that is appropriate for your use case.

 What is IPFS?